sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

     <!-- border; size:540px --> ![New Filters Added](./ls5.png)

-    > This this is how you define which properties are exposed as search fields in the header bar above the list.
+    > This is how you define which properties are exposed as search fields in the header bar above the list.

 #### Edit filter fields